To date, the VMF has presented the Vito Marcantonio Award to five outstanding progressives who have fought for human justice and equality.*

 Upcoming Vito Marcantonio Forum Event

-On Saturday, December 7th 2019 at 5:30pm, the VMF in collaboration with L.E.A.P.S.
-(Limited Equity Affordability at Penn South) and Chelsea Rising is proud to host a multimedia presentation of:
+On Saturday, December 7th 2019 at 5:30pm, the VMF is proud to host a multimedia presentation co-sponsored by LEAPS/Chelsea Rising (Limited Equity and Affordability at Penn South:

 Paul Robeson and Vito Marcantonio: Martyrs of McCarthyism

 Penn South 343 8th Avenue (Building 8A Community Room) New York, NY 10001

 The Vito Marcantonio Forum (VMF) achieved transnational status—a step towards transcendence—for the Italian-American politician known as the People’s Congressman, prego to an invitation to participate in “European Capital for One Day – Picerno: Capital of Human Rights” (“Capitale Europea per un Giorno – Picerno: Capitale dei Diritti”), a conference that took place from April 9 to 11, 2019, in his Italian ancestral home.
 Picerno is where Vito Marcantonio’s mother, Angelina Dedobitis, was born as were the parents of his American-born father, Saverio Marcantonio.